Greg Wells on how ‘microchanges’ can make a major difference

 Does the world really need another book on how to live a better life?

 People are inundated with information.
 I get it.
 Every person now has the entire human history of knowledge in their pocket.
 The problem is, they also have the whole history of misinformation in their pocket, too, which can be paralyzing.
-I tried to take scientic information, as well as proven studies, which translate into very practical approaches people can implement in their lives.
+I tried to take scientific information, as well as proven studies, which translate into very practical approaches people can implement in their lives.
 It’s an integrated approach that shows how the ripple effect plays out.
 More sleep helps you lose weight.
 Healthy food choices have a huge impact on mental health.
 Physical exercise improves your stamina and creativity.
 This book isn’t about getting a sick pass in six weeks.
 It’s about crafting an amazing life you can enjoy for 10, 20 or 50 years.

 What’s one of the most overlooked commodities of good health?